YeisonHunt/bot-frontend/README.md

 # BotKeeper Bot Creator

-- Note 1: Rule 2 is added randomly when creating a Bot.
+- Note 1: Rule 2 is *added randomly when creating a Bot*.
 - Note 2: Rules already selected can not be selected again.

 ## Features